dzulwulann/CreditScorePrediction/README.md

    - Analyze correlations between features
 5. **Feature Selection**: Identify significant features using statistical methods.
 6. **Model Building**:
-   - Train multiple machine learning models (e.g., Logistic Regression, Random Forest, Gradient Boosting)
+   - Train multiple machine learning models (e.g., Logistic Regression, Random Forest)
    - Use cross-validation for robust performance evaluation
-7. **Model Evaluation**: Assess models using metrics such as accuracy, precision, recall, and F1-score.
+7. **Model Evaluation**: Assess models using metrics such as accuracy, precission, and roc_auc
+8. **Hyperparameter tunning** : Using gridSearch to tune the parameter for each Algorithm

-## Model Evaluation
+## Evaluation
 The models were evaluated based on their ability to classify credit scores accurately.
 Results for key models:
-- Logistic Regression: High interpretability, moderate accuracy
+- Logistic Regression: High interpretability, moderate accuracy, fit accuracy
-- Random Forest: High accuracy, robust performance
+- Random Forest: High accuracy, overfitting for each metrics
-- Gradient Boosting: Best overall performance with balanced metrics

 ## Conclusions
 - Feature engineering significantly improved model accuracy.
-- Gradient Boosting emerged as the best-performing model.
+- Random Forest emerged as the best-performing model.
 - Insights from EDA highlighted key factors influencing credit scores.

 ## Getting Started